Unlike typical sports injuries, medical conditions are not always immediately apparent. This post identifies 10 common medical conditions in athletes.

 Plasma volume and cardiac output increase as a result of increases in stroke volume and heart rate.
 In addition, blood pressure decreases in the normal pregnancy because of an overall decrease in systemic vascular resistance.
 Respiratory changes include an increased tidal volume, increased minute ventilation and decreased overall airway resistance.
 Despite these changes, the woman’s FEV1 and respiratory rate usually remain unchanged at rest (May et al. 2015; Perales et al. 2015).

 Gastroesophageal reflux is another common symptom occurring among pregnant women and is due to both anatomical and physiological changes.
-An athlete may note that certain foods aggravate reflux, and avoidance of these foods is prudent.
-If avoidance of the offending foods does not help, pharmacological therapy may be necessary.
+An athlete may note that certain foods aggravate reflux, and avoidancex of these foods is prudent.
+If avoidancex of the offending foods does not help, pharmacological therapy may be necessary.
 This therapy can consist of calcium-containing antacids, histamine (H2) antagonists, or proton pump inhibitors as prescribed.

 Low back pain is a common complaint as well and is largely due to the woman’s altered centre of gravity secondary to the enlarging fetus, uterus and breast tissue.
 Low back pain is generally more of a problem during the latter stages of pregnancy.
 Interestingly, although the woman’s bones may adjust to the various stresses placed on them, they appear to suffer no ill effects from the high calcium demands of the fetus.